 A third time the bucket came down.
 Repeat as before.

 Peter woke up.
 He was very puzzled.
 Then the Holy Spirit told him that some men from Captain Cornelius had just arrived and were looking for him.
-Because of his dream Peter knew he had to go with them to the seaside town of Caesarea.
+Because of his dream, Peter knew he had to go with them to the seaside town of Caesarea.
 The next day they left.

 Before his dream Peter would never had gone into the home of anyone who ate pork from the pig farm, crab from the sea and rabbit from the countryside.
 Transfer photos to the C bucket.
 The first followers of Jesus had been Jews and Jesus himself was a Jew.
 But now Peter knew God was saying it wasn’t just Jewish people who could become followers of Jesus.
 Rules about what you could eat didn’t matter.
 God loves everyone and wants everyone to hear about and love Jesus.
 So, Peter went into the house of Captain Cornelius, who was really, really pleased to meet him.
 Peter told everyone in the house about Jesus and everyone who was listening began to worship Jesus and to follow him.